 If You Want to Know More About Who We Are

-We are a family of five: two baby boomer parents in our 50’s and 60’s, with two young adult “kids”, aged 20 and 22, both internationally adopted as toddlers, living near Winston-Salem, North Carolina.
-And, a mother/grandmother who lives next door.
+We are a family of five: two baby boomer parents in our 60’s, with two young adult “kids”, aged 24 and 22, both internationally adopted as toddlers, living near Winston-Salem, North Carolina.
+Our “5” includes a mother/grandmother who lives next door.

 We are the Alderson family:

-Devani Alderson, born in India turned US citizen raised in NC (our daughter)
+- Devani Alderson, adopted from India at age 3, US citizen-raised in NC (our daughter)

-Nikolai Alderson, born in Russia turned US citizen, raised in NC (our son)
+- Nikolai Alderson, adopted from Russian at age 2, US citizen-raised in NC (our son)

-Carol Lackey (LeAura’s 82 y/o mother, who lives next door and has gardened for years)
+- Carol Lackey (LeAura’s 84 y/o mother, who lives next door and gardened for years)

 We homeschooled our children for most of their school years.
-Our daughter, Devani, has been running the social marketing aspects of our businesses through her company, VitalMediaMarketing.com1)http://vitalmediamarketing.com/ which began as a part of a homeschooling project when she was 15.
+Our daughter, Devani, has been running the social marketing aspects of our businesses through her company, VitalMediaMarketing.comhttps://vitalmediamarketing.com/ which began as a part of a homeschooling education project when she was 15.

 Our son, Nikolai, is currently a co-gardener and caretaker of our property.
-Nikolai is developing his cooking and household management skills, is dabbling at building a website about his dog, Labrottie.com, and enjoys fiction writing as a hobby with aspirations to become a novelist.
+Nikolai is developing his cooking and household management skills, is learning how to grow a website about his dog, Labrottie.com, and enjoys fiction writing as a hobby with aspirations to become a novelist.
 Nikolai’s also works for FedEx.

 We’re delighted to be amongst you as students of gardening and self-sufficiency.
 We probably have more experience than some of you and much less experience than others of you, so we’re glad to be serving this community, contributing what we can, and learning together from your experience and wisdom.